raulavila/spellchecker/README.md

 Finally, to execute the applications, you can run them using an IDE, or using maven:

-Server: mvn compile exec:java -Dexec.mainClass="com.raulavila.spellchecker.server.SpellCheckerServer"
+Server: `mvn compile exec:java -Dexec.mainClass="com.raulavila.spellchecker.server.SpellCheckerServer"`
-Client: mvn compile exec:java -Dexec.mainClass="com.raulavila.spchclient.client.SpellCheckerClient
+Client: `mvn compile exec:java -Dexec.mainClass="com.raulavila.spchclient.client.SpellCheckerClient"`

 Note that httpclient project must be installed in the local repository previous to the execution of the projects.